Post: 12 Keap Tag Strategies for HR and Recruiters in 2026

 1. Build a Prefix-Colon Taxonomy Before Touching Campaigns

 A flat, unprefixed tag list is the fastest path to broken automations.
-A prefix taxonomy is the highest-leverage tag decision you will make.
+A prefix taxonomy is the highest-leverage tag decision you will make — and it must happen before any campaign is built.

 • Establish six mandatory prefix categories: STATUS:, SOURCE:, STAGE:, SKILL:, ROLE-TYPE:, and COMPLIANCE: